discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Impostors<br>
 Basis : Impostor<br>

-When the vampire kills, the kill is delayed (the bitten player will die in a set time based on settings or when the next meeting is called).<br>
+When the Vampire uses the kill button, the kill is delayed (the bitten player will die in a set amount of time based on settings or when the next meeting is called).<br>
-If the vampire butes [Bait](#Bait), the player will die immediately and a self-report will be forced.<br>
+If the vampire bites [Bait](#Bait), the player will die immediately and a self-report will be forced.<br>

 #### Game Options